yetulaxman/linux-2/_tutorials/03-docker-volumes.md

 -rw-rw---- 1 biouser biouser  1272939 Nov 19 14:22  reads.right.fq.gz

 ````
 ## Docker Volumes ##
 You can use a named or anonymous volume to store external data.
-When you choose to use this type of volume, a new directory is created within Docker’s storage directory on the host machine and Docker manages that directory’s contents.
+When you choose to use this type of volume, a new directory is created within Docker’s storage area on the host machine and Docker manages that directory’s contents.

 Docker volumes can be created in three different ways:

-* By explicitly creating it with the `docker volume create <volume_name>` command
+* By explicitly creating it with `docker volume create <volume_name>` command
 * By creating a named volume at container creation time with `docker container run -d -v DataVolume:/opt/app/data ...`
 * By creating an anonymous volume at container creation time with `docker container run -d -v /opt/app/data ...`